 Dir.
 Rick Rosenthal

 Four years after mistakenly killing a man she thought to be her brother (really, Dimension Films?
-Desperation?), long-suffering Laurie Strode is eventually hunted down by her not really dead actual brother, crazier-than-bat-shit Michael Myers, and murderlised.
-Making his way back home to Haddonfield, Myers discovers the crew of an online reality show has taken over his house to broadcast a Halloween special featuring a group of dumb-fuck teenagers who must spend the night in the house of ill-repute.
+Really?), long-suffering Laurie Strode is eventually hunted down by her not really dead actual brother, crazier-than-bat-shit Michael Myers, and murderlised.
+Making his way back home to Haddonfield, Myers discovers the crew of an online reality show has taken over his house (!) to broadcast a Halloween special featuring a group of dumb-fuck teenagers dared to spend the night in the house of ill-repute.
 Naturally he goes on yet another killing spree.
-And its all caught on camera and broadcast online for other dumb-fuck teenagers to watch.
+And it's all caught on camera and broadcast online for other dumb-fuck teenagers to watch.

 Halloween H20: Twenty Years Later did not warrant a sequel.
 It was intended not only as a twentieth anniversary celebration of John Carpenter's classic chiller, but as a way to draw the series to a close, with its original heroine finally confronting her demons and emerging victorious.
 With the return of Jamie Lee Curtis to the role of Laurie Strode and the story’s back to basics approach, everything was in place for a bravura denouement.
 Its show-stopping final moments feature Laurie deciding to stop running and actively face up to her deranged brother, putting an end to his life and his hold over her with one blow of an axe.
 Had the Halloween franchise ended here (as it should have in this writer’s humble opinion) it would have been a great finale and went out on such a high.
 A sense of cathartic resolution was reached that made sense not only in terms of the story it featured, but also the direction the series had been heading.
 However, as the film had been so successful, both critically and commercially, Dimension Films began to ponder how they could recreate the success.
 Four years later, with a budget of $15 million and a measly explanation for why Myers isn’t really dead, Halloween Resurrection went into production and any hope of seeing the series put to rest in a respectful, distinguished way was quashed quicker than you could scream “Look out behind you!”

-I was wrong about Halloween 5 being the absolute nadir of the Halloween series.
 When Busta Rhymes uses kung-fu to defend himself against Myers and exclaims “Trick or treat, muthafucka!”
 I just knew that this marked the absolute nadir of the series.
-What can I say, I’m that intuitive.
-Resurrection’s attempts at humour are severely misjudged, the performances are non-descript, and people spout juvenile, MTV-styled dialogue like “You want some of this?
-Huh?
-You want to try and fucking kill me?
-Huh?
-You like sushi, muthafucka?”, “Cameras are so... phallic” and “Looking a little crispy over there, Mikey.
-Like some chicken-fried muthafucka.” *groans*
+Resurrection’s attempts at humour are severely misjudged, the performances are non-descript, and people spout inane drivel like:

 Dumb, crass and representative of everything that that is bad about sequels – Halloween Resurrection is nothing but an obvious and shallow attempt by producers to cash in on the success of H20.
 It is utterly devoid of artistic merit and solely designed as a cold, hard cash-cow.